WitnessOfThe/facebook-marketplaces-recommendation-ranking-system/README.md

 ## Model Training

 ### Dataloader
 The initial dataset of 11121 categorised images is split into the training (10k images) and test (1121 images) datasets.
 We split the training data into the evaluation (30%) and training (70%) parts during model training.
-Each dataset split was performed randomly, so each category is well represented in test and training data.
-The prepared images are all homogenous, normalised and set to be a size of 256x256.
-The data augmentation also used adding random image rotations, and vertical and horizontal splits.
+Each dataset split is performed randomly, so each category is well represented in test and training data.
+We use data augumation procudure, so each image pasted to training experience random rotation, horizontal and vertical flip, these measures generally allow to prevent overfitting by effectively increasing the database size.

 ### Training procedure
 The final model performance is ___